saicharan-clan/docker-/README.md

 # docker commands
-for creating images: [docker build -t <imagename>:tag .] to check docker images run docker images command creating container [docker run -itd -p p1:p2 <imageid>] where p1 is the intance port it can be anything but p2 depends on process on which container is running
+for creating images: [docker build -t <imagename>:tag .] to check docker images run [docker images] command creating container [docker run -itd -p p1:p2 <imageid>] where p1 is the intance port it can be anything but p2 depends on process on which container is running

-AND you can push to docker hub by doing login docker hub qand using docker push command
+AND you can push to docker hub we need to use [docker login] command for login to the docker hub and for pushing docker image we use [docker push command] to check docker containers we use [docker ps] command

 # docker-
 basic file for python image